Amending the Lonely Runner Spectrum Conjecture: Preliminaries

-This is helpful since the Lonely Runner Conjecture already guarantees a loneliness value of at least $1 / n$ for $n - 1$ runners.
-Thus, we immediately derive a loneliness value of at least $1 / n$ if the ratio of some pair is irrational.
-More formally, we propose the following theorem.
+This reduction from real to rational speeds is well known (see also Henze--Malikiosis \cite{henze2017} for a related proof without appealing to the inductive LRC assumption).
+In particular, since the Lonely Runner Conjecture guarantees a loneliness value of at least $1/n$ for $n-1$ runners, we immediately deduce the same lower bound whenever some ratio $v_i/v_j$ is irrational.